FOSSEE/fosseevideo/script.rst

 ..
 R5

-The objective of the workshop is to introduce coordinators to various advantages of Free and Open Source software and encourage them to include the SEES course in their curriculum.
+The objective of the workshop is to introduce coordinators to various advantages of Free and Open Source software and encourage them to include the SDES course in their curriculum.

 This workshop is conducted for coordinators on "Software development Techniques for Teachers of Engineering and Science Institutes".
 We invite expert faculty from various remote centers to a Coordinators training workshop which is held in IIT.
 These Coordinators then act as Workshop Coordinators during the main workshop, liaising between the participants at their Remote Centers and IIT Bombay, from where the workshop is transmitted live.
 The lecture transmission and live interaction take place through distance mode using the AVIEW technology, at selected remote centers across the country.
 During the main workshop, the Workshop Coordinator at every center supervises the conduct of tutorials and Labs.
 All the lectures and tutorial sessions are video recorded.
 The final edited audio-visual contents, along with other course material will be released under Open Source.
 These contents can be freely used later by all teachers and students.